peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition/README.md

 - Access to motion event messages via ONVIF,
 - RTSP based Live stream access and video stream recording triggered by motion events send by Tapo camera via ONVIF
 - AI object recognition and interval based creation of snapshot picture with marked detected object(s) with label
+- AI object recognition can be switched off in the configuration in case you do not have an AI server installed
 - Lots of easy configuration !
 - Easy to use: run simple python3 myTapoVideoCapture.py
 - To check/test the motion event messages you can separately run python3 myTapoMotionDetection.py